Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Experimental Evaluation

 where $f_\theta$ is expressed as either a Deep Sets encoder or a Set Transformer encoder followed by a regression head.
 Both architectures operate on the set of paired observations $\{(x_{t,n},y_{t,n})\}_{n=1}^{N_t}$ and are therefore permutation-invariant in the ordering of samples within a task.

-\paragraph{Baselines and evaluation metric.} As a classical baseline, we compute a per-task Ordinary Least Squares (OLS) estimate $\widehat{\beta}^{\mathrm{OLS}}_t$ using only the support set $\mathcal{D}_t$.
+\paragraph{Baselines and evaluation metric.} As classical baselines, we compute a per-task Ordinary Least Squares (OLS) estimate $\widehat{\beta}^{\mathrm{OLS}}_t$ and a Ridge regression estimate $\widehat{\beta}^{\mathrm{Ridge}}_t$ using only the support set $\mathcal{D}_t$.
 We evaluate all estimators on the test tasks using parameter estimation error

 and train neural models for 100 epochs by minimizing the same objective over training tasks.